 Find out more about this ministry at Feed My Starving Children.

 Asbury United Methodist Church has completed 6 MobilePack Events.
 We could not have accomplished our goals without the work and support of the many people, churches, and organizations in the Columbus and the surrounding community.
 Thank you!

-Throughout these events, 1,056,024 meals were packed.
-This is enough meals to feed 2,893 children for an entire year.
+Throughout these events, 1,056,024 meals have been packed.
+This represents enough meals to feed 2,893 children for an entire year.

 |Year||Goal||Actual Meals Packed||Volunteers||Children Fed for 1 Year|